 The uncoachables.
-The damn players who won’t “battle” and “compete”.
-The ones that you see doing skillful stuff in practice, on their Instagrams and on their Snapchats…but who just WON’T increase their Intensity and battle in a game.
+The damn players who won’t “battle” and “compete.”
+The ones that you see doing skillful stuff in practice.
+They’re on their Instagram and on their Snapchat…but who just WON’T increase their intensity and battle in a game.
 Ugh!

 You’ve talked to them, you threatened them, you moved them down to the fourth line, you sat them on the bench.
 Nothing changes…